glowkeeper/P3D/docs/presentation/welcome.md

 # Lab Sessions (contd)

-Labs in person in CHI114, Monday and Friday, 3 - 5.
+Labs in person in CHI1-015 (Lab 2), Tuesday and Thursday, 11 - 1.
+However, I will begin each lab with a brief online Zoom session, where I will say hello, release the lab PIN, and answer any questions.

 Please come to both sessions!